DRB Class 52: Post-war use

 In the early postwar years, Class 52s were used by many European countries.
 Western European countries replaced them with more modern locomotives as soon as possible, with the exception of Austria where they were used until 1976.
 The simplicity and effectiveness, plus the large production total, meant that many eastern European countries were slow to withdraw their Kriegslokomotiven.
-Poland used them into the 1990s; some in Bosnia continued in use until at least the late 2010s.
+Poland used them into the 1990s; some in Bosnia are still in use as of 2023.